hbacelar8/bacelarhenrique.github.io/_posts/2021-02-21-rust-and-stm32-a-quick-start-guide.md

 rustflags = [ "-C", "link-arg=-Tlink.x"]
 ```

 The next thing we need to do is create the linker script responsible for telling the linker about the memory layout of the device.
 It must be created in the project root and named ```memory.x```.
 The following configuration is for the STM32F103RB MCU which has 128 Kbytes of Flash memory and 20 Kbytes of SRAM.
-Hence, you must adapt it to your device.
+You must adapt it to your device if it's the case.

 ```
 /* memory.x - Linker script for the STM32F103RB */